bs3265/trainsim-public-group7/README.md

 ```

 Then navigate to http://localhost:8080/ and login with user "me@example.org" and password "password".
 Then right click "Servers" and select "Create > Server...".
 Enter "trainsim-db" as the name and then in the "Connection" tab, enter "trainsim-db", "5432", "user", and "password" as the Host, Port, Username and Password respectively.
 (I have had issues with this in the past.
 Contact the TAs if you cannot get it working.)

+### Sanity Tests

+API sanity tests have been written in Python.
+Libraries required:
+- python
+- pytest pytest-html
+- requests
+- jsonschema

+Command to install dependencies ```pip install -U <library>```

+These tests have only checking status code 200 against APIs on backend.
+Command to run tests at root of API project : ```pytest```
+or ```pytest -sv --html report.html``` to generate an HTML report.
+The HTML report will be generated at root of entire project.